fminiati/apecode/README.md

     enum class AbundanceModel : char  { AndersGrevesse = 0, Lodders = 1 };

-This is quite limited but as shown further below there is the possibility to specify any input abundance model.
+This is quite limited but as shown further down there is the possibility to specify any input abundance model.
-Likewise, a_line_profile and a_line_broadening select, respectively, the line shape and broadening mechanism from a limited set of choices defined by the following enum types:
+Likewise, a_line_profile selects the line shape from a set of predefined choices corresponding to the following enum type:

     enum class LineShape : char { delta = 0,  gaussian = 1, lorentzian = 2, pseudovoigt = 3 };

-LineShape determines the shape of the emission line.
-Gaussian and Lorentzian shapes have their usual meaning while a pseudo-Voigt shape is a linear combination thereof.
-In these cases the line's full-width-at-half-maximum is assumed to be set by a thermal broadening mechansmism.
+Here Gaussian and Lorentzian shapes have their usual meaning while a pseudo-Voigt shape is a linear combination thereof.
+In all these cases the line's full-width-at-half-maximum is be set by a thermal broadening mechansmism (see below).

-In case this proves too restrictive a second API allows the user to model the spectral emission lines according to any shape and line broadening mechanism (which determines the line's full-width-at-half-maximum) of their own choice.
-This second API is provided by a function template whose template parameters are object classes with static function expressing the required functionality (in fact the first API calls this function using objects classes for the default cases enlisted in the above enum types LineShape which can be found in Util.h).
+If this proves too restrictive a second API allows the user to model the spectral emission lines according to any shape and line broadening mechanism (which determines the line's full-width-at-half-maximum) of their own choice.
+This second API is provided as a function template whose template parameters take as argument object classes with static functions expressing the required functionality (in fact the first API wraps around this function using as template argument objects classes properly defined in Util.h for each case enlisted in LineShape).
-The second API is as follows (function parameters with the same name have the same meaning as above):
+So the second API is as follows (function parameters with the same name have the same meaning as above):

     template <typename LineProfile<typename Shape, typename Broadening, bool PseudoContBrd>> void emission_spectrum(std::vector<Real> &a_spectrum,